Digital-Peak/DPDocker/tests/README.md

 `./run-system-tests.sh extension [test] [jooma version]`

-Example
+Examples

+`./run-system-tests.sh Foo`
+`./run-system-tests.sh Foo '' 3`
+`./run-system-tests.sh Foo tests/acceptance/views`
+`./run-system-tests.sh Foo tests/acceptance/views 4`
+`./run-system-tests.sh Foo tests/acceptance/views/ArticleViewCest.php:canSeeArticle`
-`./run-system-tests.sh Foo tests/acceptance/views/ArticleViewCest.php:canSeeUploadFormInArticle 4`
+`./run-system-tests.sh Foo tests/acceptance/views/ArticleViewCest.php:canSeeArticle 4`

 - The test attribute is optional.
 If it is set then only this test is executed, otherwise the whole extension.
 - The Joomla version is optional.
 If it is not set, tests will be run on Joomla 3 and 4.